3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Run 3D modelling on the selected TAD.
-Models are stored in a dictionary which keys are number (ordered by the IMP Objective Function, smaller to larger).
-All models are based on specific sets of experimental data for which TADBit modeling parameters need to be optimized (see Tutorial #2).
+Run the 3D modeling on the selected TAD.
+The generated models are stored in a dictionary whose keys are consecutive integers, ordered by the IMP Objective Function value (smaller to larger).
+All the models are based on specific sets of experimental data for which TADBit modeling parameters need to be optimized (see Tutorial #2).
 Optimizing the parameters takes significant CPU time and thus we have pre-optimized them for the datasets in this tutorial.
 The specific parameters are stored in a python dictionary called CONFIG.
-The one used in this tutorial are CONFIG[‘dmel_01’].
+The one used in this tutorial are CONFIG['dmel_01'].

 ******
     IF I USE ONLY 406 to 448 I GET AN ERROR ON nmin, SEEMS THAT CANNNOT MODEL SMALL REGIONS?
 TO CORRECT! => indeed it is the step of "polynomial-fit" filtering that was craching, this steps needs a minimum of columns to be able to fit something...
 This step is now skipped when number of columns is too low.